 The Pittsford Police Department strives to provide fair and equal service to the people of Pittsford; our officers perform their duties using core values such as honesty, integrity, loyalty, courage, professionalism and respect.

 Chief of Police, J. Michael Warfle

-Chief Warfle started his law enforcement career as a special officer with the City of Rutland in 1984.
+Chief Warfle started his law enforcement career as a special officer with the city of Rutland in 1984.
 In 1986, he was promoted to full-time police officer and attended the 44th full-time basic Vermont Police Academy.
-Chief Warfle has served as a school resource officer, a D.A.R.E instructor, a Special Reaction Team member and a firearms instructor.
-He is certified as a firearms instructor, DUI enforcement, Radar, Laser, Domestic Violence response, Haz-Mat response, Underage Drinking enforcement, NCIC, First Aid and CPR.
+Chief Warfle has served as a school resource officer, a D.A.R.E. instructor, a Special Reaction Team member and a firearms instructor.
+He is certified in DUI enforcement, Radar and Lidar, Domestic Violence, HazMat response, NCIC, First Aid and CPR.
 Chief Warfle is taser certified.

-Chief Warfle started as a special officer in Pittsford in the mid-1990’s.
-Chief Warfle was eventually promoted to 1st Constable, and was recently appointed as the first Pittsford Police Chief.
+Chief Warfle started as a special officer in Pittsford in the mid 1990’s.
+Chief Warfle was eventually promoted to 1st Constable, and was appointed Pittsford Police Chief.
 Chief Warfle is the department’s only full-time officer.

 Contact the Pittsford Police Department

-If you would like to contact us for services or you are looking for further information about the Pittsford Police Department you may contact us at the Town office: 802-483-6500×14 during normal business hours.
-For calls after normal business hours please call Vermont State Police dispatch center – 802-773-9101, they will contact us in the event we are not in the office.
+If you would like to contact us for services or you are looking for further information about the Pittsford Police Department you may contact us at the Town office: 802-483-6500×14 or x 19.
 For any and all emergencies please dial 911.
-You also can contact us via email, which are as follows:
+You also can contact us via email: